sakuraiyuta/fuel-orientdb/README.md

 // This returns array contains stdClass object.
 These object contains properties.
 $result = DB::query("SELECT * FROM User");
 var_dump($result);

-// ex: Using raw OrientDB class.
-// The class extends FuelPHP DB class (but many methods are not implemented yet).
-$result = OrientDB::get_manager
 ```

 Use FuelPHP-like query builder